indexofknowledge/iok/DEV.md

 This is a separate markdown file since we want to display the awesome-list as the main README.

+## Notes

+* IoK node schema isn't too complicated now, so don't want to implement JSON encoders and classes.
+We can do everything in python dicts for now.
+Also want to allow anyone to invent their own schemas and up to the client to decide how to display (incorrect or fail safe up to them)
+* Want to store meta schema somewhere though for ease of dev

 ## Python backend

 We write a simple parser that constructs a networkx digraph (optionally via existing graph `graph.json`) and provides methods for manipulation and serialization of the graph.